-If your budget can handle it consider getting a variety of JMT maps and guides.
-Some will be better to refer to during planning while one or two will be your primary resource on the trail.
+If your budget can handle it, consider getting a variety of JMT maps and guides.
+Some will be better to refer to during planning, while one or two will be your primary resource on the trail.
 We used the Tom Harrison maps when researching the trail before and answering questions after hiking the trail but thoroughly enjoyed reading every word of Elizabeth Wenk’s guidebook in digital form while on the trek.
-The Eric the Black Atlas was our primary navigation tool while hiking but we appreciated being able to double-check against Guthook’s app.
+The Erik the Black Atlas was our primary navigation tool while hiking, but we appreciated being able to double-check against Guthook’s app.
 I often use the Tom Harrison maps when I’m researching trail locations.

 - John Muir Trail Map-Pack by Tom Harrison Maps ($17-21).
 Harrison says he has the best full-color, shaded relief, waterproof paper maps and he is right.
 His maps have color-coded symbols and trails, mileages between trail junctions, latitude/longitude, UTM grids, contour lines, vegetation, and elevations at trail junctions.
 The JMT Map Pack is a set of 13 8.5×11 inch maps that the trace the JMT.
-Most people choose either this set or Eric the Black’s Atlas.
+Most people choose either this set or Erik the Black’s Atlas.
 The number of pages to keep track of deterred us from using them on the trail but we used them while planning.
 I’ve written about various aspects of the trail and answered innumerable questions on forums and have found myself referring to them a lot.
-The maps are also available at Amazon and REI, in addition to the Harrison website.
 Regular Tom Harrison maps are also available for many other areas of the Sierra—these are large folding maps which are different from the JMT map set.

-- Sierra Mapper and CalTopo are two free mapping tools that can be used to plot your own topo maps.
-Waypoints can be downloaded to GPS devices and maps can be saved and printed.
-They each take some fiddling around and involve a learning curve that isn’t too difficult to master if you are somewhat technically inclined.
-These are useful for side trips around the JMT where routes fall off of the defined JMT trail maps.
-I use the tools on my desktop computer to trace a route then print.
-I usually use them with another map such as a Tom Harrison map.
+- CalTopo is a free mapping tool that can be used to plot your own topo maps.
+There is now a CalTopo app and routes can be exported to other GPS apps.
+Maps can be downloaded and printed.
+There is a learning curve that isn’t too difficult to master if you are somewhat technically inclined.
+CalTopo is useful for planning side trips around the JMT where routes fall off of the defined JMT trail maps.

-- GPS Status app by MobiWIA-EclipSim (free).
-This simple and straightforward Android GPS app strips away the clutter and presents GPS locations in a variety of formats the user can choose from, along altitude readings and compass heading.
+- GPS Status & Toolbox app by MobiWIA-EclipSim (free).
+This simple and straightforward Android and Apple GPS app strips away the clutter to present GPS locations in a variety of formats the user can choose from, along altitude readings and compass heading.
 I like to use this app to verify my location on a paper map and get a quick read on the altitude.